 “If you had told me I’d be playing in the second round [after] inheriting five guys on the roster, I would have told you you’re nuts,” Willard said.

 Maryland wasn’t able to hang with the top overall seed on Saturday.
-Alabama’s 45-point second half was enough for it to pull away from the and hand the Terps their worst loss in the national tournament since the beginning of the century, a margin of defeat that Young said didn’t really reflect how hard they played.
+Alabama’s 45-point second half was enough for it to pull away and hand the Terps their worst loss in the national tournament since the beginning of the century, a margin of defeat that Young said didn’t really reflect how hard they played.

 But with the unforeseen success and surpassed expectations, results throughout the season that might have otherwise been concerning become nothing but an unforgettable blip.
 Willard’s inaugural season has given Maryland the platform to reach even higher highs.